gustavopin/CalcV1/Readme.md

 [ X ] From the percentage tab, the calculator should give an option to calculate the percentage of Y number based on X number.

-[   ] Include a stop if the person tries to calculate a negative percentage.
+[ X ] Include a stop if the person tries to calculate a negative percentage.

 [   ] Better explain the second percentage opperation

-[   ] Include square root
+[ X ] Include square root